BITSS-OPA/URAP-week-progress/19-lauren-spring-21/weekly_reports.md

 - how to approach opponents to affirm supporters
 - template: in case we need to better identify the costs, please follow up with an email

-I worked 5 hours this week and will complete 4 more this weekend.
+I worked 9 hours this week.

 ## Week 6 (3/1)
 ### Assigned Tasks